Nvidia RTX 3090 Ti is the world's most powerful gaming GPU - but will anyone buy it?

 So, as Nvidia's most powerful - and likely most expensive - gaming GPU, the RTX 3090 Ti will be for people who are happy to pay for performance they won't need for a while.
 That's even if you can find one in stock - GPUs are still really hard to get hold of.

 Still, we always love seeing new GPUs, especially ones that really push the envelope, and the RTX 3090 Ti looks set to do just that.
-"A monster GPU" according to Nvidia's Jeff Fisher.
+It's a" monster GPU" according to Nvidia's Jeff Fisher.

-Sadly, we didn't get much information about the RTX 3090 Ti, except that it has 24GB of GDDR6X memory with 21GB/s bandwidth, which is the same amount as the RTX 3090, but much faster.
+Sadly, we didn't get much information about the RTX 3090 Ti, except that it has 24GB of GDDR6X memory with 21GB/s bandwidth, which is the same amount of memory as the RTX 3090, but much faster bandwidth.
 According to Fisher, it's "the fastest ever."

 He also threw out some other stats, including that the RTX 3090 Ti will come with 40 shader teraflops, 78 RT teraflops and 320 tensor teraflops, but that doesn't mean a whole lot until we actually PLAY with this thing.